codeplaysoftware/portDNN/README.md

 ### Sample Code

-The "samples" directory contains sample code for the 2D convolution and pooling operations offered by SYCL-DNN.
-These binaries are compiled when building SYCL-DNN using CMake.
+The "samples" directory contains sample code for the 2D convolution and pooling operations offered by portDNN.
+These binaries are compiled when building portDNN using CMake.

-### Running the SYCL-DNN Tests
+### Running the portDNN Tests

-The SYCL-DNN tests are compiled when building SYCL-DNN using CMake.
+The portDNN tests are compiled when building portDNN using CMake.
 The following command shows how to run the tests.

 ```bash